 Some people who left the Church formed an even more significant division by separating into nations of opposition--Lamanites, Nephites, and other segments.
 Church members and like-minded people were called Nephites as the Church of Christ continued to fall into apostasy.
 Though physical descent may have differed for this new group of Lamanites and Nephites, since the reformation of the old political groups did not necessarily descend from Laman or Nephi, they took the designations upon them in full knowledge of the history of those names.

-The Lamanites chose to avoid teaching in Jesus Christ or His Church to their children.
+The Lamanites chose to avoid teaching of Jesus Christ or His Church to their children.
 This created a new group of people separated according to religion and tradition purposely instigated by unbelieving parents.

 This spurred the same mixture of social poison that troubled the children of Lehi from the very beginning and set the scene for the decline of the society of the people of Lehi.

 it came to pass that when three hundred and twenty years had passed away, Ammaron, being constrained by the Holy Ghost, did hide up the records which were sacred—yea, even all the sacred records which had been handed down from generation to generation, which were sacred—even until the three hundred and twentieth year from the coming of Christ.”
 4 Nephi 1:48